photo’s: Menno Otten

 An image of the time in sound, that is what I recorded on my portable recorder, with two microphones sown into my Alice band.
 They are sound images of a country that, like no other in the world, has changed beyond auditory recognition.

 Jing Jin’s comments made me realise that a bizarre change has been wrought: the transition from a collective Communist state to a hyper modern urbanised society has resulted in less audible diversity and fewer identifiable traces of human individuality.

 How would I, with my Chinese Daily ears of 26 years ago, listen to today’s China?
 Would all I pick out be the universal 21st century traffic noise which dominates all cities and whose hum drowns out everything else?
 How Chinese will China sound after 26 years, how Chinese the places I visited?
 Which sounds would I record this time around and which new media forms would I choose to present them?
 I wish I was there.

 ‘Mixing realities, matching tangible reality with a 3D sound experience originating from another place or time is a concept I use to this day.
 The Dutch weekly Vrij Nederland dedicated a feature on this ‘soundwalk’ as part of the SoloMarathon performed by theatre company Tender of which I was a member at the time.
 (Vrij Nederland, 13 juni 1987: is het echt of is het Tender?/ Is it real or is it Tender?)

-China Daily (recorded in China in 1986) was the first of a series of soundwalks in the full sense of the word: a pure rendering of 3D reality sounds, unadulterated, without text or sampling, to be experienced collectively through headphones.
-The invention of the walkman made this new art form possible and ‘portable’ was key to it, like (a primitive version of) the binaural recording technique.
+China Daily (recorded in China in 1986) was the first of a series of soundwalks in the full sense of the word: a pure rendering of 3D reality sounds, unadulterated, without text, to be experienced collectively through headphones.
+The invention of the walkman made this new art form possible; ‘portable’ was key to it, as well as the binaural recording technique.

 to be continued….